How to name a child as a life insurance beneficiary

 When applying for life insurance online, you’ll be asked to name a beneficiary for your policy.
 This is an important step in the buying process because properly naming a beneficiary and providing their contact information is key to helping ensure that a life insurance payout is received in a timely manner.

-When naming a minor as a beneficiary, some complications can arise that are important to understand and prevent.
-For one, if you were to die before the child is legally an adult (as deemed by his or her state of residence), then he or she would not be able to receive the proceeds directly.
+While choosing and naming a beneficiary is pretty straightforward, it’s important to ensure it’s done correctly.
+At Haven Life, it’s common to see an insured policyholder name their spouse or partner as the primary beneficiary.
+And, often, their child or children are listed as contingent beneficiaries.
+That way, their children will be provided for in the case of their accidental death.
+When you list your minor child as a beneficiary of life insurance, some complications can arise that are important to understand and prevent.
+For one, if you were to die before the child is legally an adult (as deemed by his or her state of residence), then he or she would not be able to receive the life insurance benefit directly.

 If you’re thinking of naming a child as a beneficiary, here’s what you should know.

 In this article:

 What happens when you name a child as a beneficiary?

 A child may be one of the first people to come to mind when naming beneficiaries.
 If you’re a parent, your little one is probably one of the primary reasons you are buying a policy.
 (No offense to your spouse or anything.)
 You want to leave them a financial legacy to make their lives easier.

 However, if your children are still minors, you need to take additional steps if you choose to name them.
 A life insurance company will not release a policy payout to a child who has not reached the “age of majority” (typically 18 or 21 depending upon the state).